 2. To Make Your Own Incredible Potting Soil

-If you want to save money and have your hanging baskets and potted plants go crazy with growth – use compost!
+If you want to save money and have your hanging baskets and potted plants go crazy with growth – learning hot to use compost effectively is a must!
 We make all of our own potting soil with a mix of 4 parts compost, 4 parts topsoil and 1 part sand.
 It becomes the perfect medium for growing all of your potted planters, hanging baskets. and containers.
 The best part of all – it can save you loads of money!

 What about those commercial bags that contain slow release fertilizers to help?
 You simply don’t need them with good soil.
 With the added nutrients of the compost in the mix – your plants will grow strong.
 And when you do want to give a little boost of all natural fertilizer – try the next tip!